 “Everything was phenomenal!
 The tour leaders were very knowledgeable and helped create awesome camaraderie among our group.
 They helped with not just biking but camping and cooking!
 Everything!
 They always made me feel taken care of BUT also gave me the freedom to create my own adventure.
 It was the best trip of my life.
 I feel so empowered because of this trip.” — 2015 Tour Participant

-Our Leadership Training Course (LTC) is designed to teach the fundamentals of leading a self-contained bicycle tour.
-All Adventure Cycling tour leaders have taken this four-day course.
-Many people attend the course for their own reasons, including a desire to start leading tours on their own, to hone their small-group leadership skills, or to get more background for helping with local cycling events.
-While this course has no prerequisites, but those who take the LTC with the goal of becoming an Adventure Cycling tour leader should have some prior bike-touring experience.
-The Leadership Training Course is open to all interested cyclists.
+Our tour leaders begin their Adventure Cycling experience with these four-day courses, although many people attend the course for their own reasons — to start leading tours on their own, to hone their leadership skills, or to get more background for helping out with local cycling events.
+Whatever the reason, the Leadership Training courses are open to all cyclists.

-Photo by Dennis Coello
+Photo by Chris Guibert

 Self Contained.
 Pack your passports for this international tour through some of the finest cycling terrain that the U.S. and Canada have to offer along “The West’s Best Scenic Drive.”